 CJUS 2205 Racial and Ethnic Groups.
 (Formerly 205) The nature of prejudice.
 Studies of ethnic relations in America and other societies.
 Cross-listed as CJUS 2205/SOCL 2205.
 Students may not earn credit in both CJUS 2205 and SOCL 2205.
-3 semester credit hours.
-Typically offered: Spring Term.
+IAI S7903D 3 semester credit hour/s.
+Typically offered: Periodically.

 CJUS 2206 Juvenile Justice.
 (Formerly 206) Treatment of the juvenile offender in the Juvenile Justice System.
 Emphasis is on theory, research, principles of law as they apply to the juvenile, causation, prevention, the role of the police and the courts and juvenile corrections and treatment of the convicted offender.
 Prerequisite: CJUS 2260.
-3 semester credit hours.
-Typically offered: Fall Term.
+3 semester credit hour/s.

 CJUS 2212 Race and Crime.
 (Formerly 212) The effects of social construction of race and criminal justice.
 An overview of race relations and social control agencies throughout time.
-3 semester credit hours.
-Typically offered: Periodically. "
+3 semester credit hour/s.
+Typically offered: Periodically.

 CJUS 2233 Police Systems.
 (Formerly 233) Historical overview of the development of policing systems from early societies to the present.
 Overview of different police systems throughout the modern world and how they operate.
 Prerequisite: CJUS 2260.
-3 semester credit hours.
-Typically offered: Periodically.
+3 semester credit hour/s.

 CJUS 2243 Ethics in Policing.
 (Formerly 243) Ethical issues faced by law enforcement officers in the course of their personal and professional lives.
 Basic ethical theory is examined as it applies to selected issues and cases.
 Prerequisite: CJUS 2260.
-3 semester credit hours.
-Typically offered: Periodically.
+3 semester credit hour/s.